 Doing so is the next step on an investment that began in in 1986, when Duke first offered film classes.
 The university then launched the Film and Video certificate program under the auspices of the English department, where founding director Jane Gaines, now a professor emerita of Literature, held her appointment.
 The digital component of the program was added in the early 2000s.

 Film-related scholarship has been taking place throughout the university.
-In addition to AMI and visual media studies, English and the Program in Literature still offer classes on film, as do the Center for Documentary Studies and the departments of Asian & Middle Eastern Studies, Romance Studies, and others.
+In addition to AMI and visual media studies, English and the Program in Literature still offer classes on film, as do the departments of Asian & Middle Eastern Studies, Romance Studies, and others, as well the Center for Documentary Studies, which also runs the Full Frame Documentary Film Festival.
 There are also substantial co-curricular programs that support exploration in the film industry, like Duke in LA, Duke in NY, and the Duke Entertainment, Media & Arts Network (DEMAN).

 The diffuse nature of film scholarship at Duke is a result of the university’s unique approach to the subject.